bsn-si/ocex-cli/README.md

 ```

 #### List
-For see list of all owners.
+To see the list of all owners:

 ``` bash
 ➜  ~ ocex-cli owner list